 Nginx hosts some biggest and busiest websites on the internet.
 It is one of the most widely used servers all over.
 It is a versatile choice that can be utilized as a web server or reverse proxy.
 We’ll go over installing Nginx on your Rocky Linux 8 server.
 Configuring the firewall, and managing the Nginx process.
 Then setting up server blocks for serving several domains from a single server in this tutorial.
+Boost your online presence in the US with an affordable dedicated hosting business designed to meet all your needs.

 Requirements:

-• Before beginning this guide, you should have a regular, non-root user account with sudo privileges set up on your server.
+- Before beginning this guide, you should have a regular, non-root user account with sudo privileges set up on your server.

-• Before finishing the last steps of this tutorial, you may also want to have registered a domain name.
+- Before finishing the last steps of this tutorial, you may also want to have registered a domain name.
 Start by logging in as the user account becomes accessible.

 Install Nginx on Rocky Linux